 Organizations have been scaling their systems for things like Big Data and the use of more sophisticated analytics for years.
 In most cases, solutions based on traditional CPU architectures were enough.

 Why is machine learning different?
 Why do these traditional solutions not fit the bill?

-Many organizations found their installed systems were hitting a wall because of the amounts of data involved and the nature of the algorithms.
-Training models took too long to run due to compute limitations.
+Many organizations found their installed systems were hitting a wall because of the amounts of data involved and the nature of the ML algorithms.
+Training models took too long to run due to computing limitations.

-When confronted with this problem, organizations have looked for systems that lend themselves to the requirements of ML.
-Such systems often include servers with greater processor performance, systems that scale up (vs. scale-out), I/O solutions with bandwidth, and accelerator technologies such as GPUs or FPGAs.
+When confronted with this problem, organizations have looked for systems that lend themselves to the requirements of ML and machine learning algorithms.
+Such systems often include HPC servers with greater processor performance, systems that scale up (vs. scale-out), I/O solutions with bandwidth, and accelerator technologies such as GPUs or FPGAs.

-Solutions with these characteristics get to the heart of the problem for ML — core starvation.
+Solutions with these characteristics get to the heart of the problem for ML / Machine Learning — core starvation.
 CPUs are designed for serial processing.
-ML training and applications must be done in parallel on many more cores than CPUs can provide.
+Machine learning training and applications must be done in parallel on many more cores than CPUs can provide.
 Accelerators overcome this problem.
 GPUs offer thousands of cores, and custom-designed processors (ASIC, FPGAs) complement CPU processing capabilities.